3mcd/javelin/docs-src/content/ecs/performance.md

 ## Memory

-Javelin ECS aims to achieve a small memory / GC footprint.
+Javelin aims to achieve a small memory / GC footprint.
 Below is a screenshot of an allocation timeline where 10k entities are iterated by 3 systems per tick at 60Hz.
 The memory growth (0.3mb) is consistent with standard `setInterval` or `requestAnimationFrame` performance and there is no "sawtooth" pattern of frequent, minor GC events.

 **Simple `requestAnimationFrame` loop**
 ![](/perf-raf.png)